 Managing the Condition

 Conservative remedies for bunions involve relieving the pressure on the ball of the foot and reducing friction between the bulging joint and your footwear.
-The specialists here at Martin Foot and Ankle will examine your lower limbs to determine how severe your condition is and what the best paths forward for treatment are.
+The podiatrists here at Martin Foot and Ankle will examine your lower limbs to determine how severe your condition is and what the best paths forward for treatment are.
 Usually this involves some shoe changes and padding the foot.

 Shoes need to accommodate your actual foot shape so they don’t put pressure on your toes.
 Avoid models with pointed or narrow toe boxes.
 Also, be sure your footwear has enough arch support and cushioning in high-pressure areas.
 Keep heels low; raised heels add extra pressure to the ball of the foot.
 If your shoes rub against the bulging joint, you may need a pad or orthotic to protect it from the friction.
 Orthotics can also help control abnormal biomechanical motion, so the stress on the forefoot is reduced.
 We may prescribe anti-inflammatory medications to help relieve the irritation in the joint and eliminate pain.
 If the discomfort is persistent, you may need direct injections.
 For severe bunions or ones that aren’t responding to conservative measures, surgery may be your best option for pain relief.

 If you’re struggling with uncomfortable bunions, don’t wait and do nothing about it.
 The problem will only get worse if your big toe continues to be displaced.
 Rather, contact the experts at Martin Foot and Ankle to see what can be done.
-Call our offices in York, Hanover, Lititz and Lancaster at (717) 757-3537 or visit the online contact page to request more information or an appointment.
+Call our podiatry offices in York, Hanover, Lititz and Lancaster at (717) 757-3537 or visit the online contact page to request more information or an appointment.